 The fish and chip restaurant next to the beach car park is welcome after a large dose of sea air.

-What can we say about Mismere RSPB reserve that has not already been said by Chris Packham over the last 3 years since the BBC’s Springwatch has been based there?
+What can we say about Mismere RSPB reserve that has not already been said by Chris Packham during the 3 years that the BBC’s Springwatch was based there?
 If you want to know about nature and bird watching then this is an internationally important centre for conservation and nature.

 Snape Maltings concert hall is the venue for the Aldeburgh Music festival started by Benjamin Britten and Peter Pears in 1948.
 It also has a diverse range of musical events throughout the year.